eladsez/Unix-Shell/README.md

     # Unix-Shell
 > Made by Elad Seznayev and Nerya Bigon

 This project is a shell program made as an assignment for advanced programming course.

+### Project Structure

+    .
+    ├── docs                    # Documentation and video files ├── src                     # Source files
+    ├── obj                     # Auto generated and auto deleted files (using make) ├── LICENSE
+    └── README.md

 # Some Possible Commands

 Most of the bash usual commands should work as they usually do.
-- In addition we've implemented all of the requierd commands in the assignment
+- In addition, we've implemented all the required custom commands in the assignment

 `quit` - exits the shell.